Ambassador

 On the screen, a sequence of ancient black-and-white stills of early human rocketry played out.
 Men in bulky suits, rockets lifting off of launch-pads, and probes flying past Saturn.
 The waitress returned, and I thanked her for my drink.

-Some more stills played out on TV.
+I thanked her but she stayed to watch as some more stills played out on TV.
 One of them showed a chimpanzee in a space suit.

 The waitress barked a short laugh and smirked at Jane without a word.
 She crossed her arms and watched the show with us.